cynkra/blockr.ui/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of blockr.ui is to provide a user interface for `{blockr.core}`.
+The goal of blockr.ui is to provide an alternative user interface for `{blockr.core}`.

 ## Installation